dan504512/ut-nlp-final-project/final-paper/paper.md

 ### 2.1 Dataset Artifacts and Shortcut Learning in NLI

-A central critique of NLI benchmarks is that they contain annotation artifacts—systematic correlations between surface patterns and labels that models can exploit without genuine reasoning.
-Poliak et al. (2018) show that hypothesis-only models achieve surprisingly strong performance on multiple NLI datasets, indicating that premise information is often unnecessary.
-McCoy et al. (2019) identify syntactic heuristics (e.g., "high lexical overlap implies entailment") that models mistakenly internalize.
-Gardner et al. (2020) introduce contrast sets—minimally edited examples that flip the gold label—to demonstrate how brittle these shortcuts are under small perturbations.
+Research has revealed fundamental issues with how NLI models achieve their performance.
+When trained on standard benchmarks, models frequently learn spurious statistical patterns rather than developing genuine reasoning capabilities.
+Poliak et al. (2018) demonstrated this vulnerability by training models solely on hypothesis sentences—without any premise information—and achieving unexpectedly strong results.
+This finding suggests models exploit dataset-specific biases rather than performing true inference.
+McCoy et al. (2019) further identified specific syntactic patterns that models incorrectly treat as reliable signals, such as assuming high word overlap between premise and hypothesis indicates entailment.
+Gardner et al. (2020) exposed additional brittleness through minimal perturbations that maintain semantic meaning but cause models to fail, revealing their reliance on surface-level features.

 To mitigate artifacts, several lines of work modify training data or objectives: